Club: AS Nancy Lorraine | Opening: 1926 | Capacity: 20,087 seats

 History and description

-Stade Marcel-Picot opened on the 8th of August 1926, though it took until 1935, when AS Nancy was founded, for the first football to get played at the stadium.
+Stade Marcel-Picot opened on 8 August 1926, though it took until 1935, when AS Nancy was founded, for the first football to be played at the stadium.

 The stadium initially consisted of only one real stand, with the rest of the stadium consisting of earth banks arranged in the form of a series of steps.